Are Children Born with Autism, or Does It Develop Later?

 Given how complex the brain is, it can be very difficult to correct differences in brain development and function that start so early in life.
 This is why treatment for autism needs to be so intensive, and why early diagnosis and treatment are so important.

 Thank you for your question.
 I hope my answer provides some perspective.

-Editor’s note: You may also want to read Avoiding Toxic Exposures During Pregnancy, Risk vs. Cause in Autism and Autism Speaks Environmental Factors in Autism Initiative.
+Editor’s note: You may also want to read Avoiding Toxic Exposures During Pregnancy and Autism Speaks Environmental Factors in Autism Initiative.